hmlet/backend-hiring-assignment/README.md

 - JWT authentication.
 - Host it somewhere like Heroku or PythonAnywhere.com, both offer free hosting for python apps.
 - Maintain a good git history.
+- Provide a write up to explain the technical choices made.

 ## Bonus Features

 ---

-If time permits, add following features.

 - Remove the dimension/size limit, and store the original photo, but serve only proportionally
 - resized/cropped photos based on pre-defined dimensions.
 - Implement batch upload, edit, delete, publish API for photos.
 - Support #tags in captions, and filtering on the same.

-## What we are looking out for
+## What we look out for

 ---

 - Understanding project requirements.
-- Able to identify and design a data model with attributes and their constraints.
+- Being able to identify and design a sensible schema.
-- Ability to write clean code.
+- Being able to write clean code.
-- Ability to utilize the various tools provided by Django or the framework in use*.
+- Good mastery of the various tools provided by Django or the framework in use.
 - Ability to implement APIs according to RESTFul conventions.
-- Ability to write tests for APIs.
-- Code coverage.
+- Good test coverage.
-- Able to identify the need for and use of third-party packages.
-- Able to reason about the technical choices made during implementation.
+- Being able to explain the technical choices made during implementation.

-## *Note:

----

-Django is being used in production therefore it is the recommended framework to complete this assignment in.

-If you have to, use popular framework/languages such as Express/JS, RubyOnRails/Ruby, Laravel/PHP, Golang, flask as these are the frameworks/languages that the team is able to read and evaluate.